aadilraza339/jira-manager/README.md

 #How it works:
 I am retrieving the ticket ID and comment from the request to change the status and add a comment.
 To move the ticket to the 'Closed' status, we need to specify the transition ID, which is '31'.
 This transition represents the action of closing the ticket.
 Additionally, I am making another API request to edit the ticket using the 'PUT' method to add the comment.

+#Task 3: Create a UI to show the tickets from the database.
+#How it works:
+I have created a React application for displaying the tickets as a card view.
+Also makes an API call to fetch the tickets from the backend.